caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

 The complete list of all workers' parameters is available at :ref:`workers`, where the parameters' nesting is also illustrated.

-Workers can be executed more than once in a single run of Caracal.
+Workers can be executed more than once in a single run of CARACal.
 This could be useful, for example, if a user wants to flag the data both before and after cross-calibration.
 To indicate a new run of a worker the worker name must be followed by "__<suffix>" in the configuration file (note the double underscore).
 The first run of a worker can also have